-- 1. To receive and adopt the Audited Financial Statements for the financial year ended 30 September 2020 together with the Directors' Statement and the Independent Auditor's Report thereon.
-(Resolution 1) - To approve the payment of Directors' Fees of S\$172,500 for the financial year ending 30 September 2021.
-(2020: S\$182,000) (Resolution 2) - 3.
-To re-elect Mr Lee Kiam Hwee Kelvin, the Director retiring by rotation pursuant to Regulation 103 of the (Resolution 3) Constitution of the Company: - That contingent upon the passing of Ordinary Resolution 3 above, members to approve the continued appointment 4. of Mr Lee Kiam Hwee Kelvin, as an Independent Director, pursuant to Rule 210(5)(d)(iii) of the Listing Manual of the Singapore Exchange Securities Trading Limited (SGX LM), that will take effect on 1 January 2022.
-[See Explanatory Note 3] (Resolution 4) - That contingent upon the passing of Ordinary Resolution 4 above, members (excluding the Directors and Chief Executive Officer ("CEO") of the Company, and associates of such Directors and CEO), to approve Mr Lee Kiam Hwee Kelvin's continued appointment as an Independent Director, pursuant to Rule 210(5)(d)(iii) of the Singapore Exchange Securities Trading Limited (SGX LM).
-(Resolution 5) - To re-elect Mr Jeffrey Hing Yih Peir, who is retiring by rotation pursuant to Regulation 103 of the Constitution of the Company.
-(Resolution 6) - To re-elect Ms Lie Ly @Liely Lee, the Director who is retiring by rotation pursuant to Regulation 107 of the 7.
-Constitution of the Company.
-(Resolution 7) - To re-appoint Mazars LLP as Independent Auditor of the Company and to authorise the Directors to fix their remuneration.
-(Resolution 8)
+To receive and adopt the Audited Financial Statements for the financial year ended 30 September 2021 together 1. with the Directors' Statement and the Independent Auditor's Report thereon.

+To approve the payment of Directors' Fees of S\$172,500 for the financial year ending 30 September 2022.
+(2021: S\$172,500)

+To re-elect Mr Sean Lee Yun Feng, the Director who is retiring by rotation pursuant to Regulation 103 of the Constitution of the Company.

+To re-elect Mr Teo Junxiang, Darren, the Director who is retiring by rotation pursuant to Regulation 103 of the Constitution of the Company.

+To re-elect Mr Tan Hai Peng Micheal, the Director who is retiring by rotation pursuant to Regulation 103 of the Constitution of the Company.

+To re-appoint Mazars LLP as Independent Auditor of the Company and to authorise the Directors to fix their remuneration.